Ten of the Best Walks in and Around Melbourne

 TOORONGO FALLS, NOOJEE

 Standing beside the cascading waters of the majestic Toorongo Falls, you can bet you're in for a serious wow moment.
 Surrounded by soaring gum trees and rainforest ferns, these two famously photogenic falls tumble spectacularly down into Toorongo River, giving a glimpse of Mother Nature's best side.
 To get there, an easy 750-metre walking track passes through dense bushland from the Toorongo Falls Reserve carpark, with resident critters like brushtail possums and sugar gliders offering the odd wildlife sighting.
 You can even bump up your step count to complete an extended 2.2-kilometre loop, incorporating a visit to the smaller, but equally delightful, Amphitheatre Falls.
+It's no wonder why this is one of the best hikes near Melbourne.

 How far?
 2.5-hour drive.